Quantum indices and refined enumeration of real plane curves: Introduction.

 Namely, we assume that $\R C$ is an irreducible curve of type I (see subsection \ref{oldintro11}).
 Then according to \cite{Rokhlin} $\R C$ comes with a canonical orientation (defined up to simultaneous reversal in all components of $\R C$).
 This enables us to consider the signed area (with multiplicities) $\larea(\R C)$ bounded by $\Log(\R C^\circ)\subset\R^2$.
 Unless one of the two possible complex orientations of $\R C$ is chosen, $\larea(\R C)$ is only well-defined up to sign.

-The paper starts from the following result asserting that if all coordinate intersections of $\R C$ are real or purely imaginary then $\larea(\R C)$ must be divisible by $\frac{\pi^2}2$ and thus cannot vary continuously.
+The curve $\R C\subset\rp^2$ is the zero set of an irreducible homogeneous polynomial $f(x_0,x_1,x_2)$.
+For simplicity in the introduction we assume that $\R C$ is disjoint from the points $(0:0:1)$, $(0:1:0)$, $(1:0:0)$.
+The restriction of $f$ to $x_j=0$, $j=0,1,2$, is a homogeneous polynomial $f_j$ in two variables responsible for the intersection of $\R C$ with the three coordinate axes of $\rp^2$.
+We say that $\R C$ has real or purely imaginary coordinate intersections if for any (complex) zero $(z_a:z_b)$ of $f_j$ we have $(\frac{z_b}{z_a})^2\in\R$.
+Theorem 1 asserts that in this case $\larea(\R C)$ must be divisible by $\frac{\pi^2}2$ and therefore cannot vary continuously.
 The number $k=\frac{\larea(\R C)}{\pi^2}$ is thus a half-integer number naturally associated to the curve.
-We call it {\em the quantum index} of $\R C$. \begin{thm}[special case for $\R\Delta=\rp^2$] Let $\R C\subset\rp^2$ be a real curve of degree $d$ and type I enhanced with a complex orientation.
-If $\R C$ has pure imaginary or real coordinate intersection then with $k\in\frac12\Z$ and $-\frac{d^2}2\le k\le \frac{d^2}2.$ \end{thm} To our knowledge this classical-looking result is new even in the case $d=2$.
+We call it {\em the quantum index} of $\R C$. \begin{thm}[special case for $\rp^2$] Let $\R C\subset\rp^2$ be a real curve of degree $d$ and type I enhanced with a complex orientation.
+If $\R C$ has real or purely imaginary coordinate intersection then with $k\in\frac12\Z$ and $-\frac{d^2}2\le k\le \frac{d^2}2.$ \end{thm} To our knowledge this classical-looking result is new even in the case $d=2$.
 Meanwhile the special case of $d=1$ is well-known.
 The identity $|\larea(\R C)|=\frac{\pi^2}2$ in the case of lines was used by Mikael Passare \cite{Pa-zeta} in his elegant new proof of Euler's formula $\zeta(2)=\frac{\pi^2}6$.
 Another known special case of Theorem \ref{thm-larea} is the case of the so-called {\em simple Harnack curves} introduced in \cite{Mi00}.
 As it was shown in \cite{MiRu} these curves have the maximal possible value of $|\larea(\R C)|$ for their degree (equal to $\frac{d^2}2\pi^2$).
 Simple Harnack curves have many geometric properties \cite{Mi00}.
 By now these curves have appeared in a number of situation outside of real algebraic geometry, in particular in random perfect matchings of bipartite doubly periodic planar graphs of Richard Kenyon, Andrei Okounkov and Scott Sheffield \cite{KeOkSh}.
 The quantum index of Theorem 1 can be interpreted as a measure of proximity of a real curve to a simple Harnack curve.

 Half-integrality of the quantum index $k$ may be explained through appearance of $2k$ as the degree of some map as exhibited in Proposition \ref{2kdeg}.
 In accordance with this interpretation Theorem \ref{thm-lrot} computes the quantum index through the degree of the real logarithmic Gau{\ss} map of $\R C$.